cheomanigua/webdevdocs/content/git.md

 Below are shown the most common git commands.
 To see these commands in use in real case scenarios, move down to the section [Ordinary operations](#ordinary-operations).

-#### git init

-Create a new **git** repository in the curren directory.
+- **git init**: Create a new **git** repository in the curren directory.

-#### git status

-Checks which files have changed in the working directory and are ready to be added to the staging area.
+- **git status**: Checks which files have changed in the working directory and are ready to be added to the staging area.

-#### git checkout [filename]

-Remove last edits on the file in the working directory so the file does not appear when running `git status`
+- **git checkout [file]**: Remove last edits on the file in the working directory so the file does not appear when running `git status`

-#### git add [filename]

-Adds the selected changed files or all changed files (`git add .`) from the working directory to the staging area.
+- **git add [file]**: Adds the selected changed files or all changed files (`git add .`) from the working directory to the staging area.

-#### git reset HEAD [filename]

-Removes file from the staging area.
+- **git reset HEAD [file]**: Removes file from the staging area.

-#### git commit

-Add files to the local respository by making a snapshot of the of the current state of the directory as per files added in the staging area.
+- **git commit**: Add files to the local respository by making a snapshot of the of the current state of the directory as per files added in the staging area.

-#### git reset --soft HEAD^

-Removes file from the local repository and puts it again in the staging area.
+- **git reset --soft HEAD^**: Removes file from the local repository and puts it again in the staging area.

-#### git push

-Pushes the new commits in the local repository to the remote repository.
+- **git push**: Pushes the new commits in the local repository to the remote repository.

-#### git pull

-Pulls the remote repository commits into the local repository.
+- **git pull**: Pulls the remote repository commits into the local repository.
 It's a way to update the local repository.

 ### Ordinary operations